alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 You do not have time to try to fix the demo during your presentation.
 And that’s ok!
 You can always show the demo to the challenge owners in a quiet space after lunchtime.

-If you are in one of the Tier 0/1 level challenges:
-You do not need to use the above instructions as it is an open environment.
-Your facilitator has an example presentation template which your team can use.

 ### Section 4.9: Outputs from the week